 La Casa del Maiz

 Authentic food in an eclectic, semi-restored historic building.
-Latin MTV blared from televisions throughout the restaurant during our meal, but seemed to fit the vibe.
-The food was delicious, the portions generous and price fair.
+Latin MTV blared from televisions throughout the restaurant during our meal but seemed to fit the vibe.
+The food was delicious, the portions generous and the price fair.
 Grab the house enchiladas or the quesadillas and you won’t be disappointed.

 Above the restaurant is the Akbal Lounge, a cozy bar with great decor and attentive service.